 People around the world use such plants for health and healing and have for thousands of years.
 We know this because we have ancient texts from China, India, Egypt and Rome.
 These important texts were written in a time when plants were the only medicine available anywhere.
 And the people who wrote them described how they were used from the experience of using them on a daily basis.
 Their purpose?
 To pass on vital knowledge about the medicinal uses of plants to benefit the people that followed.

 Modern medicine would discard this knowledge as unscientific.
 Natural products need clinical trials and scientific evidence to be of any use, they say.
 And historical texts or even modern-day experiences are merely anecdotal.

 Yet, the pharmaceutical industry learns from the traditional knowledge of medicinal plant species.
-In an ongoing search for new drugs, medicinal plants are a rich source.
+In an ongoing search for new drugs, plants are a rich source.
 Chemists isolate and purify specific phytochemical constituents to produce or synthesise modern medicines.
-On the one hand, describing medicinal plants as having no use or value, and on the other, using knowledge of plant-based medicine to produce their products.
+On the one hand, describing medicinal plants as having no use or value, and on the other, using knowledge of plant-based remedies to produce their products.

 So, here I want to talk about some famous and traditional medicinal plants and why herbal medicine remains essential today.

 There are many plant species with therapeutic potential.
 So many that it is difficult to choose just a few to mention here.
 In the end, I decided on a small number of the possible plant species that are commonly known and also have some scientific evidence of providing a health benefit.

 Chamomile is a flowering plant and herbal remedy.
 It is a popular alternative medicine.
 The flowers are a well-known relaxing remedy that can also help with stomach problems such as a lack of appetite, IBS and morning sickness.
 Chamomile flowers can also be helpful in wound healing for relieving headaches and skin diseases such as eczema.